Design: Kritika Jindal, Kshiti Vora

 Packaging Substrate / Materials: Boxboard and Paper

-Also, our motive was not only to design packaging but also to solve the problems faced by the users –
+Also, our goal was not only to design packaging but also to solve user problems

-- It’s very difficult to find the date of expiry as there is a whole bunch of information written on the back.
+- It’s difficult to find the expiry date because there’s a lot of information written on the back.

-- MRP is written in such a light font, as it’s not easy for everyone to read it.
+- MRP is written in such a light font that it is difficult for everyone to read.

 Traditionally, chocolate doesn’t feature highly in food in India or any of Subcontinental Asia.
 Most desserts are made from milk, butter, rice or fruit.
 However, adding Indian ingredients to the chocolate market can make a big difference in the chocolate world.
 From bitter to fruity, woody to sweet, chocolate has a huge range of tasting notes which is why infusing it with exotic, unconventional ingredients can produce some magnificent flavours.

-The product provides easy identification of flavours and also which chocolate is from which state.
-The product provides easy identification of flavours and also which chocolate is from which state.
+The packaging has more organic shapes, which piques the customer’s interest in what’s inside the box.
 Also talking about the user problems, they have been solved, as the required information is written in a very simple and interactive way that it becomes very easy for any user to read it.